proxmox/proxmox-datacenter-manager/docs/faq.rst

 How can I get Enterprise Support for the Proxmox Datacenter Manager?
 --------------------------------------------------------------------

-Existing customers with an active Basic or higher subscription for their Proxmox remotes also gain access to the Proxmox Datacenter Manager enterprise repository and support.
+Existing customers with active Basic or higher subscriptions for their Proxmox remotes also gain access to the Proxmox Datacenter Manager enterprise repository and support.

 .. _faq-enterprise-repository: